Federal Dependencies of Venezuela: Los Roques Archipelago National Park

 The archipelago Los Roques is an extensive group of islands located north of the Venezuelan coast, formed by fifty islets and more than three hundred keys and banks of sand.
-To protect its great scenic beauty of transparent waters and white sands, as well as its valuable biodiversity, it was declared a national park in 1972, and as a wetland of international importance in 1996.
+To protect its scenic environment of transparent waters and white sands, as well as its valuable biodiversity, it was declared a national park in 1972, and as a wetland of international importance in 1996.

 With two coral reefs and hundreds of keys and islands that border a large inland lagoon of shallow water, the Los Roques archipelago resembles a volcanic atoll in the Pacific Ocean and constitutes an unparalleled formation in the Atlantic.
 The keys have picturesque names related to the Dutch who in the past exploited the guano of the birds: Francisquí, Crasquí, Madrisquí or Noronquí.
 The largest key (Cayo grande) is 17 km2, while the Gran Roque, with only 1.7 km2, is the only one with a permanent population.
 In the Dos Mosquises key there is a biological station.

 The high solar radiation, the extreme heat and the not very fertile soil, only allow the existence of small plant communities known as halophytes, some cactus and small shrubs.
 In several cays, elegant mangroves thrive in whose branches nest sea birds, while its roots serve as a refuge for fish, oysters, starfish and sponges.
 In the shallow waters grow extensive seagrass meadows of great importance for snails, fish and turtles.

 More than half of the ninety-two species of birds reported in Los Roques are migratory, and many of them arrive from North America.
 Twenty-four species of birds nest in the archipelago, including pelicans, gulls, cotúas, playeritos, bobas and flamingos, and six endemic subspecies, such as the black queen roqueña.
 The terrestrial mammals and reptiles are represented by the fishing bat and very tame black lizards.

 The sea in Los Roques is a paradise for divers.
 Among the invertebrates that populate these waters there are corals, jellyfish, anemones, sponges, sea urchins, starfish, crustaceans and mollusks.
 Its lobsters and botutos are famous.
 We also find dolphins and whales.
 On the white beaches is the main colony hawksbill turtle in Venezuela, and others nest as well. three species of sea turtles.
 Without a doubt, the protagonism The 350 species of exotic reef fish or fish of interest for human consumption: graceful isabelites, colored parrot fish immense groupers, and even the giant whale shark, the largest that can measure up to twelve meters in length.

 In the past, the islets were frequently visited by indigenous people who came from the mainland in search of fish, turtles, botutos and salt.
 There is evidence that they practiced ritual ceremonies during their stays.
-In Dos Mosquises there is an important archaeological site where hundreds of valuable objects have been unearthed, including beautiful anthropomorphic clay figures.
+In Dos Mosquises there is an important archaeological site where hundreds of valuable objects have been unearthed, including anthropomorphic clay figures.